$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: Properties of the -norm ordering

-\begin{prop}[Last Place Loser Independence] For all $p > 0$, the $p$-ordering of the reversed-ballot election is precisely the reverse of the original one.
-As a consequence, $p$-ordering is last place loser independent. \end{prop}
+so again the contribution involving $A$ is constant, and minimizing over orderings with $A$ last is equivalent to minimizing the $p$-norm in the reduced election.
+This proves the lemma. \end{proof} \begin{prop}[Last Place Loser Independence] For all $p > 0$, the $p$-ordering of the reversed-ballot election is precisely the reverse of the original one.
+As a consequence, $p$-ordering is last place loser independent. \end{prop} \begin{proof} Let $E^{\mathrm{rev}}$ denote the election obtained by reversing every ballot of the original election $E$, and let $\pi = (c_1,\dots,c_n)$ be any ordering of the candidates.
+Write $\pi^{\mathrm{rev}} = (c_n,\dots,c_1)$ for the reverse ordering.
+If $\overline{m}_{ij}$ denotes the pairwise margins in $E^{\mathrm{rev}}$, then $\overline{m}_{ij} = -m_{ij}$ for all $i,j$.
+Hence, for every $i<j$,